praxis/praxis/reference/plugins.md

     :authentication
   end

-  # Define the plugin's configuration attribute(s), which in this case
+  # Define the structure of the plugin's configuration attribute(s).
+In this case
-  # is just a simple boolean for whether to require authentication for actions
+  # it is just a simple boolean for whether to require authentication for actions
   # by default, or only only specific actions.
+  # The `node` parameter is an empty Attributor::Struct to which we'll add attributes
   def prepare_config!(node)
     node.attributes do
       attribute :authentication_default, Attributor::Boolean, default: false,